nordyjay/fin_research_agent/README.md

 ### [RAG Implementation](docs/rag_implementation.md)
-**What it explains:** The search technology that powers question answering **Why read this:** Deep dive into how semantic search works without getting too technical **Key insights:**
+**What it explains:** The search technology that powers question answering **Why read this:** Deep dive into how semantic search works **Key insights:**
-- Why the system understands "revenue growth" vs "revenue growth concerns"
-- How 512-token chunks balance accuracy and performance
+- Chunking strategy
-- The sophisticated deduplication that prevents repetitive answers
+- The deduplication scheme that prevents repetitive answers
-- Why we retrieve 15 results but only show 5-7
-- **Note: Formatting struggles affect how results are displayed to users**

 ### [Strengths & Weaknesses](docs/strengths_weaknesses.md)
-**What it explains:** Honest assessment of what works well and what's broken **Why read this:** Understand limitations before using in production **Key insights:**
+**What it explains:** Assessment of what works well and what's broken **Why read this:** Understand limitations before using in production **Key insights:**
-- Image processing is completely broken (30% of content unsearchable)
+- Image processing is completely no functional.
 - No caching means unnecessary costs for repeated questions
 - Synchronous architecture limits to ~10 concurrent users
 - **Critical: Table and text formatting remains consistently weak throughout the system**